GL Investors Have Opportunity to Lead Globe Life Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 24, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Globe Life Inc. ("Globe Life" or the "Company") (NYSE: GL).
+LOS ANGELES, May 28, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Globe Life Inc. ("Globe Life" or the "Company") (NYSE: GL).

 Class Period: May 8, 2019 – April 10, 2024